peterhinch/micropython-radio/async/README.md

 The underlying communications channel is unreliable inasmuch as transmitted packets may not be received.
-However, if a packet is received, the radio hardware guarantees that its contents are correct.
+However, if a packet is received, the radio hardware aims to guarantee that its contents are correct.
+In practice this "guarantee" is not perfect: see [section 10](./README.md#101-message-integrity).

 The protocol has two aspects: management of send/receive and management of packets.
 There is no point in a node transmitting if its peer is not listening.